 Skip to main content

-The Commission for Regulation of Utilities (CRU) Water Services Innovation Fund is an exciting development enabling Uisce Éireann to invest in innovative projects designed to deliver benefits for customers.
+The Water Services Innovation Fund allows Uisce Éireann to invest in innovative projects designed to deliver benefits for customers.

-As part of the revenue review process Uisce Éireann's regulator, the CRU, created the Water Services Innovation Fund.
-The fund allows Uisce Éireann to invest funding in innovative projects in order to explore novel technologies and operating arrangements designed to deliver benefits for customers.
+The Water Services Innovation Fund was created with the Commission for the Regulation of Utilities and enables Uisce Éireann to invest funding in innovative projects and explore novel technologies and operating arrangements that are designed to deliver benefits for customers.

 Investing in innovative projects